aesara-devs/aesara/doc/extending/graph_rewriting.rst

 as well as informative tags such as 'stable', 'buggy' or 'cpu_intensive', all this without compromising the structure of the optimizations.

+For instance, the optimization tag ``cxx_only`` is used for optimizations that insert :class:`Op`\s that have no Python implementation (i.e. they only have C implementations).
+Optimizations with this tag can be skipped when the C backend is not being used.

 Definition of :obj:`optdb`